+Households \$75,400,000

-Small Businesses \$10,000,000
+Small Businesses \$14,000,000

-Nonprofits \$10,000,000
+Nonprofits \$4,100,000

-Tourism, Travel and Hospitality \$49,000,000
+Tourism, Travel and Hospitality \$44,000,000

+COVID-19 Response \$6,400,000

-B. \$30 Million allocated to respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the CNMI that are performing such essential work, and by providing grants to eligible employers that have eligible workers who perform essential work.
+B. \$18.9 Million allocated to respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the CNMI that are performing such essential work, and by providing grants to eligible employers that have eligible workers who perform essential work.

-To recover government costs for the premium pay extended to first responders performing essential work in responding to the public health emergency in FY 2021 \$25,500,000 To make grants available to private companies responding to the public health emergency partnering with the government performing essential work during the COVID-19 public health emergency \$4,500,000
+To recover government costs for the premium pay extended to first responders performing essential work in responding to the public health \$17,500,000 emergency in FY 2021 To make grants available to private companies responding to the public \$1,400,000 health emergency partnering with the government performing essential \$1,400,000 work during the COVID-19 public health emergency

-C. \$250 Million allocated for the provision of government services to the extent of the reduction in revenue of the CNMI due to the COVID-19 public health emergency relative to revenues collected in Fiscal Year 2019.
+C. \$301.5 Million allocated for the provision of government services to the extent of the reduction in revenue of the CNMI due to the COVID-19 public health emergency relative to revenues collected in Fiscal Year 2019.